Battle of Tinian: Casualties

 As a Navy corpsman administers a bottle of plasma to a wounded Marine, the stretcher bearers wait patiently to carry him on board a landing craft which will evacuate him to a hospital ship offshore, where he will be given full treatment.

 In his report on the Tinian operation, Turner reported the 2nd Marine Division's losses in the period from 24 July to 9 August as 104 killed, 654 wounded and 3 missing, a total of 761.
 The 4th Marine Division lost 182 killed, 844 wounded and 20 missing, a total of 1,046.
 Four men of the XXIV Corps Artillery were wounded, and there were 4 killed, 13 wounded and 1 missing among the V Amphibious Corps troops, for a total of 290 killed, 1,515 wounded and 24 missing, giving a grand total of 1,829 casualties.
 Another 63 sailors and marines were killed and 177 wounded aboard ships.
 The dead included two men who were posthumously awarded the Medal of Honor for using their bodies to protect their comrades from hand grenades: Private Joseph W. Ozbourn and Private First Class Robert L. Wilson.

 By 10 August, Japanese casualties included 404 taken prisoner and 5,745 dead that were buried by the Americans.

 Analysis

 Smith considered Tinian "the perfect amphibious operation in the Pacific war."
 It differed from most in that the proximity of Saipan allowed it to be carried out as a shore-to-shore operation rather than a ship-to-shore one, and fire support was available from land-based artillery.
-The operation was much less difficult than Saipan; the nearest base was just 5 mi away, not over a thousand; the garrison was smaller; the ratio of attackers to defenders was greater; the terrain was less formidable; intelligence was more accurate; and the preliminary naval and aerial bombardment more protracted.
+The operation was much less difficult than Saipan; the nearest American base was just 5 mi away, not over a thousand; the Japanese garrison was smaller; the ratio of attackers to defenders was greater; the terrain was less formidable; intelligence was more accurate; and the preliminary naval and aerial bombardment more protracted.